+Yes you can take a combination of Btec's and GSCE as your options choices.
+Can I take A levels after studying BTEC Level 2 courses?
+Studying BTECS at Level 2 will not stop you from studying A levels or other Level 3 qualifications.
 Frequently Asked Questions When will I receive instructions on how to submit my options choices?
-You will receive instructions on how to select and submit your options choices w/c 1st March 2022.
+You will receive instructions on how to select and submit your options choices w/c 6th March.
 What happens once I have completed my Options and Preferences online?
-Your choices must be completed by Friday 18th March 2022 but can be done earlier.
+Your choices must be completed by 14th March but can be done earlier.
 You will get your username and password to do this through MCAS (My Child At School).
-This will be checked to make sure that you have selected courses that are appropriate for you.
+This will be checked to make sure that you have selected courses that are appropriate or you.
 Will I get all my choices?

 Most students can study all the subjects they want, but it may not be possible if: - there are too many students who want to do that subject - there are not enough students who want to do that subject so the subject is withdrawn - your choices are timetabled in the same block In such instances, you may be asked to speak with a senior member of staff to discuss your choices.
 How do I know if I should choose a 'new' subject?

 It is really important that you find out as much as you can about each subject and that you do not just choose a subject because you have not studied it in Year 9.
 Remember that you should talk to your teachers, Heads of Subject or your Head of Year.
 Will I study English Language or English Literature?
 You will study both.
 The course is studied in an integrated way within English lessons, but you will leave with 2 GCSEs at the end of the course, GCSE English Language and GCSE English Literature.
 Do I have to study a Language?